Committing/cube.puzzles.io/readme.md

 `loop.php` is the starting file.

-- Looking at values beneath the code is forbidden.
+⚠️ Looking at values/colors beneath the code is forbidden.
 (It won't help you solve it)

+🔴 clue: interracting with red color shows "AI" as text (Red is out of control.
+Ignore it.)

 ## installation